 How it works

-This page walks through what happens to a single prompt from the moment your team writes it to the moment the answer lands back in your environment.
+This page walks through what happens to a single request from the moment one of your systems makes it to the moment the answer lands back in your environment.
 You can read it as a CEO and forward it to your IT and compliance leads without changing the document.

-What this means in plain English: your team can use AI tools, and you can show a regulator, an auditor, or a client exactly what those tools saw and did.
+What this means in plain English: your firm can build AI into its real work, and still show a regulator, an auditor, or a client exactly what those systems did with the data.

 Step 01 — Classify

-How do you know what is in the prompt before it leaves your firm?
+How do you know what your systems are sending before it leaves your firm?

-When your team writes a prompt, through a chat window, a custom app, or an embedded workflow, Evidor reads it first.
-It tags the prompt by sensitivity: general, client-confidential, regulated personal data, competitively sensitive.
+When one of your systems makes a request, through a custom assistant, an internal app, or an agent workflow, Evidor reads it first.
+It tags the request by sensitivity: general, client-confidential, regulated personal data, competitively sensitive.
 Those tags decide what happens next.

 The sensitivity tag drives the redaction, the routing, and the audit detail.
 Your firm sets the tags and the policy that flows from them.
 Evidor defaults are designed for legal, healthcare, financial, and regulated industries; nothing is hardcoded.